PG&E Accessibility Redesign

 Pacific Gas & Electric (PG&E) provides natural gas and electricity to most of the northern two-thirds of California, serving approximately 16 million people and 5.2 million households.

-Many of their households, especially lower income households, access the experience via their mobile phones, but only certain sections of the experience were designed with mobile in mind.
+Many of the households, especially lower income households, access the experience via their mobile phones, but only certain sections of the experience were designed with mobile in mind.

 After the company was involved in a lawsuit over the accessibility of their online experience, they additionally needed help bringing their experience in compliance with federal accessibility guidelines.